gshipley/enterprise_training/AdminTraining.md

 * git
 * github

-A common task that you will probably be asked to do is make a software developers development environment easily deployable on OpenShift Enterprise.
+A common task that you will be asked to do is make a software developers development environment easily deployable on OpenShift Enterprise.
 Development teams desire a quick and repeatable way to spin up an environment with their application code already deployed and integrated with various data stores.
-In the previous lab, we saw how easy it was to install application via our quick start process.
-During this lab, we will focus on the ability for you to create your own quick starts using the popular open source project Piwik.
+In the previous lab, we saw how easy it was to install applications via our quick start process.
+During this lab, we will focus on the ability for you to create your own quick starts using the popular open source project Piwik as an example.

 ##**Download the Piwik source code**